TanStack/query/docs/react/overview.md

 ## Motivation

 Most core web frameworks **do not** come with an opinionated way of fetching or updating data in a holistic way.
-Because of this developers end up building either meta-frameworks which encapsulate strict opinions about data-fetching, or they invent their own ways of fetching data.
+Because of this, developers end up building either meta-frameworks which encapsulate strict opinions about data-fetching, or they invent their own ways of fetching data.
 This usually means cobbling together component-based state and side-effects, or using more general purpose state management libraries to store and provide asynchronous data throughout their apps.

 While most traditional state management libraries are great for working with client state, they are **not so great at working with async or server state**.
 This is because **server state is totally different**.
 For starters, server state: